JetBrains/kotlin-web-site/pages/docs/reference/js-ir-compiler.md

 }
 ```

 When in `both` mode, the IR compiler back-end and default compiler back-end are both used when building a library from your sources (hence the name).
-This means that both `klib` files with Kotlin IR as well as `js` files for the default compiler will be generated.
+This means that both `klib` files with Kotlin IR as well as `jar` files for the default compiler will be generated.
 When published under the same Maven coordinate, Gradle will automatically choose the right artifact depending on the use case – `js` for the old compiler, `klib` for the new one.
 This enables you to compile and publish your library for projects that are using either of the two compiler back-ends.